Full-Time/Part-Time Determination for All Graduate Students

 Fall and Spring Semesters

-Students will be full time if they take at least 9 hours per semester until the semester in which a load between 3 and 8 hours will reach an accumulated total equal to the minimum number of hours required by the program.
-Full time for that semester will be that load.
-Full time thereafter will be a minimum of 3 hours per semester.
-Course number does not matter.
+These students will be full time if they take at least 9 hours per semester until the semester in which a course load of less than 9 credit hours will reach an accumulated total equal to the minimum number of hours required by their program.
+They should then register for that number of credits, but not less than 3.
+From that point on, they will continue to be considered full time until they complete their thesis or dissertation, as long as they enroll for at least 3 credit hours.

 Graduate students are not required by the University to be registered during the summer.
 However, students who receive a stipend but who are not enrolled in the University during a period of five weeks or more are subject to Social Security tax withholding.
 In particular, this means that Social Security taxes will be withheld from the paychecks of Graduate Research Assistants (RAs) who do not register in the summer.
 Specifically, Social Security taxes will be withheld in June for RAs who are not registered in Summer Session I and in July for RAs who are not registered in Summer Session II.
 The source of funds that pays the stipend must pay the same amount of Social Security tax as is withheld from the student's paycheck during these months.